google2013/foxify/README.md

 # foxify
-The fast, easy to use &amp; typescript ready framework for Node.js
+The fast, easy to use &amp; typescript ready web framework for Node.js